UlloaVillar/Open-MCP-for-European-APIs/README.md

 **Open-source MCP servers for European public APIs – reproducible, documented, and accessible.**

-This repository is the skeleton for the “Open MCP for European APIs” project (NGI Zero Commons Fund).
+This repository is the skeleton for the “Open MCP for European APIs” project, submitted to the NGI Zero Commons Fund..
 It aims to provide a clean, reproducible, and well-documented starting point to implement MCP servers integrating European public APIs.

 ## 🌍 Vision & Commons Alignment